DONATE NOW

 As Christians, when we consciously and actively live all parts of a Mass, we relive Christ's sacrifice on the cross.
 Pope Francis points out that through the Mass we Christians receive God's love and mercy, and we open ourselves to a new life thanks to the Resurrection.

-Participation in Holy Mass should be "full, conscious and active".
+That participation in the Holy Mass be full, conscious and active.

 Second Vatican Council, Const.
 Sacrosanctum Concilium, nn.
 14 and 48.